jessicarush/react-notes/styling.md

     background: green;
   }

-  // every Item that is preceeded by something with class 'special' .special ~ & {
+  // every Item that is preceded by something with class 'special' .special ~ & {
     background: purple;
   }